-ALIEN INVASIVE PLANTS REHABILITATION PLAN

-Method / Procedures Equipment Responsibility

-This aims to allow the proponent to detect and respond to new alien infestation before it escalates; A two weekly inspection should be established to monitor AIP infestation in areas that were revegetated.
-Seedlings should be removed as explained under heading 2 and before they establish and start to produce seeds; EDRR should be applied in all the project areas and mostly in areas that are newly disturbed; and AIPs should not be allowed to establish and mature as the bigger they become they more expensive it becomes to control.
-GPS; Camera; and Garden fork and gloves for loosening the soil and removing the seedlings.
-Step 5: The proponent / contractor will be responsible to ensure that the area is protected from alien invasion.
+Table 2: Alien invader plants control plan to be implemented by site management ALIEN INVASIVE PLANTS CONTROL PLAN Method / Procedures Equipment Responsibility This aims to allow site management to detect and respond to new alien infestation before GPS; Camera; and Stage 5: Site management is responsible to ensure that the mining area is protected from alien invasion. it escalates; A monthly inspection should be established to monitor AIP infestation in areas that were re-vegetated.
+Garden fork and gloves for loosening the soil and removing the seedlings.
+Time frame: Operational-, and decommissioning phases as well as the 12 month after care period of the mine.
+Seedlings should be removed as explained under heading 2 before they establish and start to produce seeds; EDRR should be applied in all the project areas and mostly in areas that are newly disturbed; and AIPs should not be allowed to establish and mature as the bigger they become they more expensive it becomes to control.